Naming and Organizing Components

-- Pages will appear in the Assets Panel in same order as they do in the Page list.
+- Pages will appear in the Assets Panel in Alphabetic order, not the order that they appear in the Pages list.

 - Components within a Page are then grouped by Frame.
 You can click on the Frame's name to view the Components in that Frame:

 - Components that aren't contained within Frames are displayed under the Page name.